vtfk/solarwinds-group-mute/README.md

 # Run tsc
 npm run build

+# Publish new version
+npm version {patch,minor,major}
+git push && git push --tag
+# If tests complete and the build is successful; A release will be created with the binary files as assets.

 # Run pkg to build the binaries
 # This will build a binary for: linux, macos, windows.
 On your current node version and arch.